DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/04-introduction.md

 As described throughout the following chapters, the elders invited us onto their lands and into their houses, interested in our proposal of measured introduction of computers.
-However, our research also brought us into contact with another, more sceptical, group of stakeholders.
-To reach the communities, we travelled alongside a cavalry of remote community workers, taking the ‘ideal combination of safety and speed’ that “only whitefella take”.[^17] On our visits out to the two northern communities, we talked with various shire officers, government bureaucrats, arts workers, schoolteachers, health workers and television satellite dish installers.
+However, our research also brought us into contact with another, more skeptical, group of stakeholders.
+To reach the communities, we travelled alongside a cavalry of remote community workers, taking the ‘ideal combination of safety and speed’ that ‘only whitefella take’.[^17] On our visits out to the two northern communities, we talked with various shire officers, government bureaucrats, arts workers, schoolteachers, health workers and television satellite dish installers.
 To some, our interest in broadband